Anjli Mohindra: 2012–present: Post-The Sarah Jane Adventures career

 In 2012, Mohindra appeared in an episode of the longest-running medical drama series in the world, Casualty.
 Soon after, she landed parts in two episodes of The Missing (2014), a BAFTA and Golden Globe-nominated child-abduction thriller starring Tchéky Karyo, and six episodes of Cucumber (2015), Russell T Davies's series about a middle-aged gay man from Manchester.

-Mohindra played a leading role in four 15-minute episodes of the BBC iPlayer original romcom My Jihad (2014–2015), described as "a tender and funny love story exploring the unfolding relationship between a young Muslim couple".
-She then made her feature film debut in Miss You Already (2015), starring Toni Collette and Drew Barrymore, followed by supporting roles in two popular ITV shows, Paranoid (2016) and Bancroft (2017).
+Mohindra played a leading role in four 15-minute episodes of the BBC iPlayer romcom My Jihad (2014–2015), described as "a tender and funny love story exploring the unfolding relationship between a young Muslim couple".
+She then made her feature film debut in Miss You Already (2015), starring Toni Collette and Drew Barrymore, followed by supporting roles in two ITV shows, Paranoid (2016) and Bancroft (2017).

-Mohindra's highest profile role was as the duplicitous Nadia Ali in the multi-BAFTA, Emmy and Golden Globe-nominated Bodyguard, Jed Mercurio's political thriller that gripped British television viewers in 2018.
-The series finale became the most-watched BBC drama in 10 years.
+In 2018, Mohindra played Nadia Ali in Jed Mercurio's political thriller Bodyguard (2018).
+The series received multiple BAFTA, Emmy and Golden Globe nominations; its finale was reported to be the most-watched BBC drama in 10 years.
 Mohindra initially declined the role until she learned there would be more depth to her character than she assumed.
 The same year, she starred alongside Tom Riley in the ITV crime drama Dark Heart and guested in DC's Legends of Tomorrow as magical shapeshifter Charlie.
-Showing a talent for the macabre, Mohindra then starred as an ambitious radio producer in Mark Gatiss's take on the classic Christmas ghost story, The Dead Room (2018), alongside Simon Callow.
+Mohindra starred as an ambitious radio producer in Mark Gatiss's take on the classic Christmas ghost story, The Dead Room (2018), alongside Simon Callow.

 From 2006 to 2019, she played in 11 theatrical productions.
 Her stage work includes David Hare's Behind the Beautiful Forevers (2014) and Shahid Nadeem's Dara (2015), both professionally recorded and broadcast through National Theatre Live, as well as Oscar Wilde's The Importance of Being Earnest (2012) and Michael Frayn's Noises Off (2019).